-As of December 31, 2020, Fidus Investment Corporation ("we," "our," "us," or the "Company") has four classes of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"): (i) its common stock, par value \$0.001 per share ("common stock"); (ii) its 5.875% Notes due 2023 (the "2023 Notes"); (iii) its 6.000% Notes due 2024 (the "February 2024 Notes"); and (iv) its 5.375% Notes due 2024 (the "November 2024 Notes," together with the 2023 Notes and the February 2024 Notes, the "Notes").
+As of December 31, 2022, Fidus Investment Corporation ("we," "our," "us," or the "Company") has one class of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"): its common stock, par value \$0.001 per share ("common stock").

-The following descriptions of the Company's common stock and the Notes are as of December 31, 20201 and based on, as applicable, the relevant portions of the Maryland General Corporation Law ("MGCL"), the Company's articles of amendment and restatement ("charter"), our bylaws ("bylaws"), the first supplemental indenture, dated February 2, 2018 (the "First Supplemental Indenture), the second supplemental indenture, dated February 8, 2019 (the "Second Supplemental Indenture), and the third supplemental indenture, dated October 16, 2019 (the "Third Supplemental Indenture"), and the indenture, dated February 2, 2018 (the "Base Indenture" together with the First Supplemental Indenture, the Second Supplemental Indenture and the Third Supplemental Indenture, the "Indenture"), by and between the Company and U.S. Bank National Association, as trustee (the "Trustee").
-This summary is a description of the material terms of, and is qualified in its entirety by, the charter, the bylaws and the indenture, each of which is incorporated by reference as an exhibit to this Annual Report on Form 10-K. As a result, this summary may not contain all of the information that is important to you.
-We refer you to the MGCL, the charter, the bylaws, and the indenture for a more detailed description of the provisions summarized below.
+The following description of the common stock is as of December 31, 2022 and based on, as applicable, the relevant portions of the Maryland General Corporation Law ("MGCL"), the Company's articles of amendment and restatement ("charter"), and our bylaws ("bylaws").
+This summary is a description of the material terms of, and is qualified in its entirety by, the charter and the bylaws, each of which is incorporated by reference as an exhibit to this Annual Report on Form 10-K. As a result, this summary may not contain all of the information that is important to you.
+We refer you to the MGCL, the charter, and the bylaws for a more detailed description of the provisions summarized below.
 Capitalized terms used but not defined herein shall have the meaning ascribed to them in the Annual Report on Form 10-K to which this Description of Securities is an exhibit.

-A. Common Stock, \$0.001 par value per share
+Common Stock, \$0.001 par value per share

-The authorized capital stock of Fidus Investment Corporation (the "Company," "we," "our" or "us") consists of 100,000,000 shares of common stock, par value \$0.001 per share, of which 24,463,119 were outstanding as of December 31, 2019.
+The authorized capital stock of Fidus Investment Corporation (the "Company," "we," "our" or "us") consists of 100,000,000 shares of common stock, par value \$0.001 per share.
 Our common stock trades on the Nasdaq Global Select Market under the ticker symbol "FDUS."
 There are no outstanding options or warrants to purchase our stock.
 No stock has been authorized for issuance under any equity compensation plan.
 Under Maryland law, our stockholders generally are not personally liable for our debts or obligations.

 Under our charter, our board of directors is authorized to classify and reclassify any unissued shares of stock into other classes or series of stock without obtaining stockholder approval.
-As permitted by the MGCL, our charter provides that the board of directors, without any action by our stockholders, may amend the charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock or any class or series that we have authority to issue.
+As permitted by the MGCL, our charter provides that the board of directors, without any action by our stockholders, may amend the charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that we have authority to issue.